Shakib-Uz-Zaman/FilmHaat/replit.md

 FilmHaat is a PHP-based web application designed to aggregate movie search results from multiple websites into a single, user-friendly interface.
 Its primary purpose is to simplify movie discovery by allowing users to search across various sources simultaneously.
 The project aims to provide a centralized platform for finding movies, inspired by streaming service UIs, with a fully dynamic section and category system that can be configured without touching code.
 The business vision is to become a go-to platform for movie enthusiasts seeking a consolidated view of available titles across multiple sources.

 ## Recent Changes
+- **2025-11-30**: Implemented search results pagination with infinite scroll:
+  - Backend: Added `page` parameter support to `search-single.php` for all search types (HTML scraping, Typesense API, generic API)
+  - Backend: Returns `hasMore` flag and `page` number to indicate if more results are available
+  - Frontend: Search results now show first 10 results with a "Next" card at the end (styled like trending-next-card)
+  - Frontend: Clicking Next loads the next page of results with smooth sliding animation and gradient border animation on new items
+  - Frontend: Skeleton loading animation displayed while fetching more results
+  - This allows users to browse all available search results instead of being limited to 10
 - **2025-11-09**: Updated horizontal card layout gradient background for improved visual consistency:
   - Changed `.category-grid-item` background gradient from `rgba(26,26,26,0)` to `#101010` → now `transparent` to `#1a1a1a`
   - Applied same gradient to both normal and hover states for consistent appearance